tmpbci/LJ/README.md

 Nozosc : Semi modular synthetizers from Nozoids can send a lot of their inner sound curves and be displayed in many ways, i.e VCO 1 on X axis and LFO 2 on Y axis.

 The server approach is based on redis.
 One process per etherdream is spawn to : retrieve the given point list from redis, warp, resample and manage the given etherdream DAC dialog.

+LJ supports Linux and OS X. Windows is unkown but welcome, if someone want to jump in and care about it.

 #